abdulkadirozyurt/MicroserviceDemo/memory-bank/activeContext.md

 - Added Ocelot Gateway.
 - Integrated Consul and Polly.
 - Updated `README.md` to include Gateway and correct endpoints.
+- Refined Docker configuration with educational comments and added Dockerfiles for all services.

 ## Next Steps
 - Consider adding integration tests for the gateway and services.